zbalkan/zbalkan.github.io/_posts/2026-05-17-dzmac-dznetcut.md

 ## dznetcut

 dznetcut is different.
-It is a Windows offensive Layer 2 tool, and it should only be used on networks you own or have explicit written authorization to test.
+It is a Windows offensive Layer 2 tool, and it should only be used on networks you own or have explicit written authorisation to test.

 It discovers local hosts and runs targeted ARP disruption sessions.
 I do not see value in hiding that behind softer language.
 The technique is ARP poisoning.
 The tool sends forged ARP replies so a selected target and the gateway receive incorrect IP-to-MAC mappings.
 The practical result is that traffic between them can be interrupted while the session is active.